 - The student will be informed when his/her account balance is less than \$5.00. - At \$0 balance, no a la carte purchases are permitted.
 Any debt must be paid before a la carte purchases can be made. - When the student's account reaches negative \$10.00, the Food Service Manager will communicate with the parent(s) or guardian via letter, email, and/or phone call.
 An application for free or reduced lunch will be offered to the parent/guardian. - Once the negative \$15.00 balance is exceeded, the Food Service Manager will alert school administration of the negative balance issue. - A follow-up with Student Services will occur if the parent/guardian does not respond.

-You can set up an account at www.paypams.com to review student meal transactions.
+You can set up an account at www.paypams.com to review student meal transactions and to manage your student's account balance.